navyaprashanth/WesternIndiaPlywood_DataAnalysis/README.md

 * What are the current average and total electrical energy (KWh) and steam (kg) consumption figures for hardboard production?

-* How do average electrical and steam energy consumption per batch trend over time, and are there any specific periods of unusually high or low usage?
+* How do average electrical and steam energy consumption per batch trend over time, and are there any periods where target was reached?

 * Which specific production parameter (e.g., Press_Temperature_C, Press_Cycle_Time_min) has the most significant impact on overall energy consumption, and are we operating within our defined energy efficiency targets for these parameters?

 * What are the top 5 most energy-intensive production batches, and when did they occur, allowing for targeted investigation into potential inefficiencies?

-* Is there an optimal balance between achieving desired hardboard strength and the energy consumed per batch?

 ## Quantifiable Business Impact & Value Proposition
 This project demonstrates a proactive approach to business optimization through data analysis.
 By developing this dashboard, I aimed to provide Western India Plywood with tangible, data-driven insights for strategic decision-making and operational improvements.